-11 changesets created by bhousel have been discussed with 7 replies of this contributor
+11 Changesets created by bhousel have been discussed with 7 replies of this OpenStreetMap Contributor

 156495624